 The Alcohol & Drug (AOD) Task Force brings students and staff together to discuss substance use culture on campus, plan educational opportunities, and increase communication for a healthy environment at WPI.
-To participate, email Erica Tolles, Assistant Director of Alcohol & Drug Programming, or call +1-508-831-5540.
+To participate, email Sabrina Rebecchi, Assistant Director for Student Development, or call +1-508-831-5540.

 “Alcohol on Campus: A Message to Parents”